PLANNING PROGRAMS FOR BRAIN AWARENESS WEEK

 - Is it geographically well situated for your intended audience?

 - What are the electrical and audio-visual capabilities?

 - Can the venue provide additional staffing?

 Select your speaker(s).
 Review your plans for audience, topic, location, timing and format with prospective speakers.
 Select a speaker with good “people” skills who can interact well with your audience.
-If you anticipate press coverage of the program, be sure your speaker is willing to speak with press before and after the program.
-Ask your speaker for biographical information which can be made available in advance to members of the press.

 Consider the following tips for finding a speaker(s):

 - Contact local medical college/university departments of cellular biology, neurology, neuroscience, neurosurgery, or psychiatry.
 Many scientists/physicians are happy to address lay audiences about their field of research.